dLobatog/SolitaryGameSML/README.md

 ===============

 Solitary card game in SML.
-This started as a Homework project for a Programming languages class in Courser
+This started as a Homework project for a Programming languages class in Coursera from University of Washington